djfun/audio-visualizer-python/README.md

 ## Commandline snippets
 * Create a simple visualization: `avp -c 0 classic -i something.mp3 -o output.mp4`
 * Create the same visualization but with split layout and more extreme fluctuations: `avp -c 0 classic layout=split scale=40 -i something.mp3 -o output.mp4`
-* Create a template project named `template` with your typical visualizers and watermarks using the GUI, then add text to the top layer from commandline: `avp template -c 99 text "title=Episode 371" -i /this/weeks/audio.ogg -o out`
+* Create a template project named `template` with your typical visualizers and watermarks using the GUI, then add text to the top layer from commandline: `avp template -c 99 text "title=Episode 371" -i /this/weeks/audio.ogg -o output.mp4`

 # Dependencies